tarvainen/aslak.js/README.md

 # aslak.js
-A simple JavaScript form validation library.
+A simple and cool JavaScript form validation library.

 # Installation
 Just link the `aslak.js` in to your HTML file.